-There used to be a network of 1950s, rock-and-roll-themed Rock Island Diners across the country, although there are none left now.
-There were only ever two at motorway services.
+There used to be a few 1950s, rock-and-roll-themed Rock Island Diners across the country, although there are none left now.
+There were only ever two at motorway service areas.

-At Tamworth, Rock Island Diner was initially provided in a separate building.
-In 1997 it was moved inside the building, where its seating capacity was doubled.
+At Tamworth, Rock Island Diner was provided in a 1940s restaurant car, which Pelican had imported from New York and it still had many original fittings, included a jukebox which charged 10c.
+In 1997 the branch was moved inside the main building, where its seating capacity was doubled.
 Insiders claimed it needed the exposure because it was failing, but Granada insisted it was a promotion.
-Both branches were soon replaced by Granada's favourite brand, Little Chef.

 The diner format was used again by Welcome Break in 2016 with their tie-in with Ed's Easy Diner, which also used a purpose-built separate building.

-Rock Island Diner used to be found at the following services:
+Rock Island Diner used to be found at the following service areas: